sulfuror/rescript-sh/docs/Configuration-Files.md

-* `KEEP_TAG=""`: Indicate the tag you want to keep; for example, if you have one specific snapshot that you want to keep forever, you can tag that snapshot with `keep-forever` and then put the `keep-forever` tag inside the "" for this variable so next `cleanup` onwards it will pass this specfic policy and keep all snapshots with this tag.
+* `KEEP_TAG=""`: Indicate the tag you want to keep; for example, if you have one specific snapshot that you want to keep forever, you can tag that snapshot with `keep-forever` and then put the `keep-forever` tag inside the "" for this variable so next `cleanup` onwards it will pass this specific policy and keep all snapshots with this tag.

 ### Optional variables